Anthony Joshua

-As an amateur, Joshua represented England at the 2011 World Championships in the super-heavyweight division, winning a silver medal.
+As an amateur, Joshua represented England at the 2011 World Championships, winning the super-heavyweight silver medal.
 He also represented Great Britain at the 2012 Olympics, winning gold.
 In 2014, a year after turning professional, he was named Prospect of the Year by The Ring magazine.

 In 2017, his victorious fight against Wladimir Klitschko was named Fight of the Year by The Ring and the Boxing Writers Association of America.
-Joshua is the second English boxer, after James DeGale, to win both a gold medal at the Olympics and a world title by a major professional sanctioning body, as well as the first English heavyweight to do so.

-As of October 2022, Joshua is ranked as the world's second-best active heavyweight by BoxRec, third by The Ring, and fourth by Transnational Boxing Rankings Board and ESPN, as well as the sixth-best active boxer, pound for pound, by BoxRec.
-He has been ranked by BoxRec as among the world's top 10 heavyweights since 2014, and was ranked at No. 1 at the conclusion of 2016 and 2017.
-Joshua's knockout-to-win percentage stands at 91.67%, with an overall knockout percentage of 63.64% in world heavyweight title fights.

 Early life

 Anthony Oluwafemi Olaseni Joshua was born on 15 October 1989 in Watford, Hertfordshire, the son of Yeta and Robert Joshua.
 His mother is Nigerian, while his father is of Nigerian and Irish ancestry.
 Joshua's Nigerian background can be specifically traced back to the Yoruba people, amongst whom he is of aristocratic rank.
 His cousin, Ben Ileyemi, is also a professional boxer.
 The pair made their professional debuts together in 2013.

 Joshua spent some of his early years in Nigeria as a boarding school student at Mayflower School in Ikenne.
 Following his parents' divorce when he was 12, he returned to the UK halfway through Year Seven to join Kings Langley Secondary School.
 Growing up on the Meriden Estate in Garston, Hertfordshire, he was called "Femi" by his friends and former teachers, due to his middle name, Oluwafemi.
 He excelled at football and athletics and broke his school's Year Nine 100 m record with a time of 11.6 seconds.